India drug industry says U.S.-led trade deal will raise prices

 The impact of the Trans-Pacific Partnership (TPP) struck last week between 12 nations, which include the United States but not India, is still being studied by Indian drug makers.
 But in initial comments, industry executives said provisions in the deal that shield new drug data from competitors would hurt their business in those nations.

 "The generics decline will be discernible from the end of 2017," said D.G.
-Shah, secretary general of an industry group representing some of India's top drug makers, including Sun Pharmaceutical Industries Ltd (SUN.NS) and Dr Reddy's Laboratories Ltd (REDY.NS).
+Shah, secretary general of an industry group representing some of India's top drug makers, including Sun Pharmaceutical Industries Ltd and Dr Reddy's Laboratories Ltd.

 Countries from the United States to Africa rely on India as a supplier of cheap medicines, earning it the "pharmacy to the world" nickname.